-When writing, causal text, keep track of your main points and structure them accordingly when they are introduced.
-This will ensure that the point or idea which you introduce first ties in with all of your other relevant points later on.
-If not, mix up your order so that you avoid any confusion or misinterpretation.
-Remember always to show how each answer supports your thesis statement .
-Always use an outline format as this makes it easier for one to see exactly what your contention is without being too repetitive while at the same time ensuring you do not leave some important points.
+When writing casually, it’s important to keep track of your main points and structure them accordingly.
+This ensures that the ideas you introduce at the beginning tie in with the relevant points later on.
+If not, mix up the order to avoid confusion or misinterpretation.
+Remember to clearly demonstrate how each point supports your thesis statement.
+Utilizing an outline format makes it easier to understand your contention without unnecessary repetition while still including all important points.

 The structure of a causal analysis essay is not any different from how we structure essays in other categories.

 An good essay of this kind consists of 3 sections: Introduction, Body, and Conclusion.
 These parts on an essay are discussed below:

 In the essay introduction section, you should clearly state your position on the subject and provide an introduction to the topic at hand.
 You may also summarize other related studies done in the past or on a comparative basis.
 You are required to then make an outline of all relevant points that you will use later as support for your thesis statement